Have you ever seen a new tender announcement and wondered what it actually means for your business?

 What Is a Project Tender?

-In Singapore, a project tender is a formal procedure in which public or private organizations request vendors, contractors, or service providers to submit bids for specific projects or services.
+In Singapore, a project tender is a formal process where public or private organizations invite vendors or contractors to submit bids for specific projects or services.
+Large projects, such as public services, IT systems, or infrastructure, usually follow strict rules to ensure transparency and value for money.

 How a Project Tender Works